mark-nicepants/laminas-sentry/README.md

 See how to use tags for automagically logged exceptions below.

-# Raven as Service
+## Raven as Service

 The module registers the Raven_Client as an application wide service.
 Usually you don't want to access it directly because triggering the event listeners leaves you with cleaner code.
 One example where the direct usage of Raven can be helpful is for adding user context.
-For example you might want to do something like this during your bootstrap:
+For example, you might want to do something like this during your bootstrap:

     if ($authenticationService->hasIdentity()) {
         $ravenClient = $this->serviceManager->get('raven');